adle29/cs_361_principes_of_security/AES/README.txt

-UTEID: aa63765;
+UTEID: aa63765; kcv296
-FIRSTNAME: Abraham;
+FIRSTNAME: Abraham; Kiankris
-LASTNAME: Adberstein;
+LASTNAME: Adberstein; Villagonzalo
-CSACCOUNT: sniper;
+CSACCOUNT: sniper; kiankris
-EMAIL: aadberstein@gmail.com;
+EMAIL: aadberstein@gmail.com; kcv@utexas.edu

 [Program 4]
 [Description]
-There are 6 java files: In XXX.java, We implemented some functions, e.g. ....
-Johnny wrote function/method A, B, C. Brad wrote function/method D, E, F. The most important method is A, which has four main steps : 1..., 2..., 3..., 4...
-To complie our program, you need to use "javac *.java".
-To run our program, you need to use "java SecureSystem instructionList"
+There is one java file, AES.java.
+It reads a block of text from a file then sends it to the encrypt method.
+In this method it runs through the rounds process of encrypting the block using the AES scheme.
+Abraham did the subbytes, shiftrows, and keyexpansion methods.
+Kiankris did mixColumns and addRoundKey.
+Upon completion it writes the completed block to a file named plaintext.enc.
+Subsequently the program runs through a method called decrypt which does the process that encrypt does in reverse.
+There are seperate inverse methods for subbytes, mix columns, and shift rows.
+The invMixColumns method uses Dr. Young's code.
+After completing the decrryption process the decrypted message is written to a file named plaintext.enc.dec.

 [Finish]
 We finished the most/half/one quarter of this assignment.
-There are some bugs in function/method A in XXX.java file.
-Some special test cases won't work, the reason is ...
-For YYY.java, we don't know how to implement the sort method.
+There are some bugs in that only the base case of a string of 0's as the plaintext will be encrypted, however any key seems to be usable.

 [Test Case 1]